todogroup/guides/casestudies/comcast.md

 **Aligning with the Business**

-"*The establishment of the practice, visible engagement at the foundation level, increased contributions, leadership support, and tooling support as a company have made it easy to do open source.*" - Nithya Ruff, Senior Director Open Source Practice at Comcast.
+> "The establishment of the practice, visible engagement at the foundation level, increased contributions, leadership support, and tooling support as a company have made it easy to do open source.*" - Nithya Ruff, Senior Director Open Source Practice at Comcast.

 It’s important to make sure that your company’s open source strategies are closely aligned with its business strategy.
 The open source office should really understand the goals of the company and enable them in the open source strategy.
 This strategic alignment allows the open source practice to remain aligned with the broader company goals at Comcast to encourage long-term success for the practice and the company as a whole.